 Saturday, May 4th, 2019 (probable) - Dr. Jessica Zitter, “Finding a Better Path to the End of Life”

 Location: Sequoyah Country Club, 4550 Heafey Rd, Oakland, CA 94605

 Speaker: 1:00 PM

-Use PayPal, credit card, or debit card with the button below.
+Use PayPal, credit card, or debit card with the button below, when available.

 To use a card, click on the "Don't have a PayPal account?" link at the check-out page to bring up the credit card or debit card options, as well as a link to set up a PayPal account if you wish.

 If you use a credit card or PayPal account that is not in the name of the retiree for whom you are paying dues, please enter the retiree's name in an unused box on the payment screen, or else email us the information - firstname.lastname@example.org - so we apply it correctly.